 Hello!

 I am Samar (pronounced as Summer or /ˈsʌmə(ɹ)/), a PhD candidate at the University of Pennsylvania.
 I work under the supervision of Prof. Alejandro Ribeiro.
-I spend my time at Penn exploring how to make neural networks more efficient and generalizable in solving optimization problems beyond the scope of imitation learning.
-My research journey has included work on algorithm unrolling with descent constraints, applied to diverse settings such as constrained optimization, bilevel optimization and federated learning.
+I spend my time at Penn exploring how to make neural networks more efficient, reliable, and generalizable for solving optimization problems, going beyond imitation learning.
+A central theme of my work is descent neural networks, which are models whose layers emulate optimization dynamics.
+I study these networks in settings spanning unconstrained, distributed, constrained, and stochastic optimization.
 I am also interested in graph learning and currently investigating generative modeling for graph-structured signals.
-My ongoing research aims to extend these ideas to optimization-driven generative models.
+My ongoing research aims to extend these threads to optimization-driven generative models, with the goal of developing principled learning systems for decision making under constraints.
 Prior to joining Penn, I was a lecturer assistant at Port Said University, Egypt, from which I had received B.Sc. and M.Sc. degrees in Electrical Engineering.

 Reach out at selaraby (at) seas (dot) upenn (dot) edu.